Thursday, June 26, 2014

 "We'll all be rooned," said Hanrahan...

 Our purpose for taking a marina berth (aside from fuel, water and long, hot showers - you know, the essentials) was to visit a trio of lesser known but none-the-less important archaeological sites - Priene, Miletus and Didyma.
-Our Lonely Planet guide reminds us; many of the most famous Hellenistic cities are not in Greece, but in Turkey.
+Our Lonely Planet guide book reminds us; many of the most famous Hellenistic cities are not in Greece, but in Turkey.

 We are currently sailing the Ionian Coast, the ancient Gulf of Latmos now silted beyond recognition by the winding River Menderes (hence “meander”).

-Temple of Athena - goddess of war,
+Temple of Athena - goddess of war, seems appropriate really, on many levels

-Oh look, it's Hermes
+Oh look, it's Hermes!

 Having already visited the impressive Ephesus, we were pleased to find Priene in good shape (relatively speaking).
 It is picturesquely situated in a glade of pines with Mt Mykale (of solid marble) looming overhead.
 Thankfully, Menderes had done its worst by the time the Romans came so Priene’s value as a city of importance had declined.
 As such, we walked well planned and cobbled streets of a Hellenistic city with its intimate theatre, city council meeting place, gymnasium, stadium and temples.
 Some restoration work had been completed on the main temple, Temple of Athena and we were suitably impressed by the size of those huge, white marble columns.
 One can only imagine how breathtaking a site this must have been to visitors arriving by boat across the turquoise waters of the Latmos Gulf.